jeremiahharbach/linked_list_c/readme.md

 An implementation of a linked list in C.

-Generates a series of nodes that contain a _value_ and a _pointer_ to a single child element.
+Generates a series of nodes each containing two member variables:
+* Value
+* Pointer (to a single child element)

 Once the nodes have been generated the list is traversed sequentially beginning with the root (i.e. first created) node and ending with the last.